-In recent summers, Nate has served as the waterfront director and activities director for Camp Winaukee, an all-boys camp in New Hampshire.
+Before coming to Mishawaka, Nate served as the waterfront director and activities director for Camp Winaukee, an all-boys camp in New Hampshire.
 He is a graduate of the University of Minnesota, Morris.

-“I am looking forward to joining the Camp Mishawaka team in 2021.
-I have seen firsthand the benefits of a camp experience for kids, and I can’t wait to help Mishawaka campers and staff find their best selves this summer.”
+“I have seen firsthand the benefits of a camp experience for kids, and I enjoy helping Mishawaka campers and staff find their best selves each summer.”

 Cheryl has been working in the office of Camp Mishawaka since 2016.
-She was raised in central Illinois’ corn country and came to Minnesota during her college years to work at a similar summer camp – and Minnesota stuck!
-Cheryl has a sociology and psychology degree.
-After 22 years at the YMCA, and raising her three children, she loves the pace, beauty and values at Camp Mishawaka.
+She was raised in central Illinois and came to Minnesota during her college years to work at a similar summer camp – and Minnesota stuck!
+She lives in the woods near Grand Rapids with her husband, Rob, and many pets.
+She has three young adult children - one in Connecticut and two nearby in Minnesota.

 Camp Mishawaka takes great care in selecting its staff.
 Married couples, veteran teachers and college aged men and women work together to carry on the tradition of “Safety, Health and Happiness.”